JGJP/ydkjs-notes/up & going/ch1-IntoProgramming.md

 * initialization clause (`var i=0`), runs before first iteration
 * conditional test clause (`i <= 9`), tested before every iteration
 * update clause (`i = i + 1`), executed after every iteration

+## Functions

+a function is a usually named block of code that can be called and executed
+optionally takes arguments and can return a value

+functions can be used for code that's to be called multiple times
+can also just be used to oragnize bits of code into named collections